Table of Contents[Hide][Show]

 New York City transforms itself into a winter wonderland for the holiday season, starting right after Thanksgiving and running straight through until the ball drops in Times Square on New Year’s Eve.
 There are special concerts, tree lightings, holiday markets and more.
 Some of it is pricey.
 You can spend a ton of money for VIP experience tickets for the New York City Ballet’s performance of “The Nutcracker.”
 One year my family splurged on a limo tour; we felt like superstars stepping onto the curb right in front of the Rockefeller Center tree!

-But there are many free or inexpensive things to do too.
+But there are many free or inexpensive things to do too during Christmas in NYC.
 I’m just as happy taking a late night stroll on the Upper East Side to gawk at the elegant wreaths and greenery on the posh brownstones.

 TravelingMom Tip: New York City has fairly strict Covid rules.
 And these rules continue to change.
 Always check the vaccine requirements and mask rules in effect at the time of your visit.